yousaf2018/EthoGrid-Toxmate/README.md

 ## Key Features

--   **Optimized for High-Throughput**: Every module, from video splitting to statistical analysis, is designed to work in batch mode on large numbers of files, saving countless hours of manual work.
+-   **Optimized for High-Throughput**: Every module, from video splitting to annotated videos, is designed to work in batch mode on large numbers of files, saving countless hours of manual work.
 -   **High-Performance Processing**:
     -   **YOLO Inference**: Automatically detects and utilizes NVIDIA GPUs for massive speed improvements, with a graceful fallback to CPU.
     -   **Video Resizing**: Leverages NVIDIA GPU hardware acceleration (`h264_nvenc`) for extremely fast video downscaling.